proustibat/fbrgsmn.mobile.app/README.md

 --------------------

-## Tools
+## Tools Summary

 ### Travis CI
-- linting
-- sonar scan
-- build
-- tests
-- documentation
-- deploy documentation and coverage
+Triggered at each push action on the repo (on any branches).
+You could see our dashboard [here](https://travis-ci.org/proustibat/fbrgsmn.mobile.app) Used to run tests, linting, generate code coverage results and code documentation.
+Then it publishes it on our [public results](https://proustibat.github.io/fbrgsmn.mobile.app/).

 ### CodeClimate
-- tslint and coverage
+[Our dashboard](https://codeclimate.com/github/proustibat/fbrgsmn.mobile.app) is updated at each push.

 ### Sonarqube
 We use **[Sonarqube](https://www.sonarqube.org/)** on [Sonarcloud.io](https://about.sonarcloud.io/get-started/) to keep our code safe.
-The dashboard is available here: [https://sonarcloud.io/dashboard?id=fbrgsmn.mobile.app](https://sonarcloud.io/dashboard?id=fbrgsmn.mobile.app)
+Our dashboard is available here: [https://sonarcloud.io/dashboard?id=fbrgsmn.mobile.app](https://sonarcloud.io/dashboard?id=fbrgsmn.mobile.app)

 ### Greenkeeper
+It's a real-time monitoring and automatic updates for npm dependencies.
+If an update is available on our dependencies, it updates it on a specific branch and creates a pull request.
+Travis will then be triggered, if tests are passed we can accept the pull request.
+Learn more about it [here](https://greenkeeper.io/)

 ### Typedoc
+A documentation generator for TypeScript projects: our results are [here](https://proustibat.github.io/fbrgsmn.mobile.app/documentation/)
+Learn more about it [here](http://typedoc.org/)

 ### Commitizen
-We use [commitizen](https://github.com/commitizen/cz-cli), so if you wanna contribute to the project and create a pull request, use it by running `git cz` instead of `git commit`.
+If you wanna contribute to the project and create a pull request, use it by running `git cz` instead of `git commit`.
+Learn more about it [here](https://github.com/commitizen/cz-cli)

 --------------------